Previous Post: Day 4 – From Swansea To Bicheno

 Click on the More options prompt in the top left hand box to access the full screen view.

-The beach at the Denison River Conservation Area, about ten kilometers north of my Bicheno Holiday Park tent spot, was my first of a number of spots to get off the bike and go for a little shoreline walk.
+The beach at the Denison River Conservation Area, about ten kilometers north of my Bicheno Holiday Park tent spot, was my first of many spots to get off the bike and go for a little shoreline walk.
 The path going down to the beach came complete with a reminder to be aware that the immediate shoreline is a bird breeding area.

-I ended up spending a half-hour at the most beautiful of the east coast beaches I had come across so far.
-Back on the saddle, I got to do a more inland stretch of the A3 before coming down close to the seashore again in the Chain of Lagoons area.
+I spent a half-hour at the most beautiful east coast beaches I had come across so far.
+Back on the saddle, I got to do a more inland stretch of the A3 before coming close to the seashore again in the Chain of Lagoons area.

-Another stunning beach area – and perhaps due to it being autumn – like most of the others I had stopped at, I had it completely to myself.
+Another stunning beach area – and since it was autumn – like most of the others I had stopped at, no one was there.
 I sat on the rocks below and had an apple and some sugared water.
-A look at the map told me I could have lunch at Scamander within the hour so it was back up to the road I went for some more eye-popping beach views before the A3 turns sharply west to the junction with the A4.
+A look at the map told me I could have lunch at Scamander within the hour, so it was back up to the road for some more eye-popping beach views before the A3 turns sharply west to the junction with the A4.

 Just north of the Four Mile Creek Conservation Area, the road runs right along the shoreline for a couple of kilometers before turning inland to the junction with Hwy A4.
 When I got to the junction, the distance markers told me that I had cycled 50 kilometres from Bicheno since setting off four hours before.
 This was not the Tour de France!

-As I cycled through Scamander I was looking for an eatery of some sort.
-I finally found something just before I reached the bridge over the Scamander River.
+As I cycled through Scamander, I was looking for an eatery of some sort.
+I finally found one just before I reached the bridge over the Scamander River.
 It was a takeaway with all the usual fast – and fried – foods.